Roventta/pp_webp_factory/README.md

 This object's proceduals of converting an image:

 	on receive image form client:
-		check image's size qualified, and has an acceptable file format (footnote 1) if qualified:
+		check image's size, and has an acceptable file format (footnote 1) if qualified:
 			save the image from tempory domain to file system perform transforms base on file extensions, a newfile.webp is written.